ignabelitzky/edia-utilities/README.md

 ## Repository Contents

-The repository includes the following scripts:
+The repository includes the following tools:

 1. **youtube_downloader**: A Bash script that downloads audio and video from a YouTube link.
 2. **transcribe_audio**: A Python program that transcribes audio from an MP3 file and saves the transcription to a text file.
-3. **text_file_formatter**: A Python script that formats a text file by adding line breaks after every 13 words.

 Each program has its own `README.md` file within its respective directory, detailing installation and usage instructions.